 Have you ever visited a website and then later noticed that the company keeps showing up in ads on other sites that you visit?
 This is a result of paid search marketing.
 This form of marketing allows you to target specific areas, terms, and user habits.
 All this data is also trackable, allowing you to know what is working and what is not so that you can adjust your strategy accordingly.

 For example, the company Smart Move has a very specific target audience – smaller landlords in need of a tenant screening system.
 They use AdWords to target the exact keywords that they want their ad to populate for.
 In the example below, Smart Move is targeting the phrase “tenant credit report”.
 When this phrase is searched in search engines, their ad is populated as seen in the image.

-Over the last decade, social media has become incredibly popular.
+Over the last decade or so, social media has become incredibly popular.
 This makes it a great platform for marketing.
-With social media, you’re able to reach countless people and target specific audiences.
-Social media is an affordable marketing investment that has a high return on interest.
-It also allows you to interact with your target market, which most other forms of marketing do not provide an opportunity for.
-With social media, you can actually see the exact people that are interacting with your company’s ad.
+With social media, you’re able to reach countless people through Lookalike audiences and target specific interest-baed audiences.
+Social media is also often thought of as a more affordable marketing investment that has a quicker return on investment.
+It also allows you to interact and communicate with your target market, which most other forms of marketing do not provide an opportunity for.
+With social media, you can actually see the exact people that are interacting (liking, commenting, etc.) with your company’s ad.

 If you’re interested in learning more about what marketing strategy best fits your business contact us today.
 We’re always happy to work with new clients to help them meet their marketing goals.